adityarathod/pyandoc/README.rst

 Pyandoc: a simple Pandoc wrapper for Python
 ===========================================

-Pyandoc is a Python wrapper around the excellent `pandoc <http://pandoc.org>`_ utility.
-It allows you to convert the format of text documents, beyond your wildest comprehension.
+Pyandoc is a simple Python wrapper for the excellent `pandoc <http://pandoc.org>`_ utility.
+It allows you to convert the format of text documents by interacting with a `Document` object's attributes.
+Each supported format is available as a property, and can either read from or written to.

 Requirements
 ++++++++++++